 Estimated Time & Price Prediction in Travel application:

 If you would have seen an ETA (Expected Time of Arrival) on a flight or a train, it is an average value based on the prior travel times of that specific train or flight in that route.
 The same holds good with cab providing services like Uber and Ola as well.
-Interesting part is on the process of mining on these details to arrive to a near accurate time that is expected.
+The interesting part is on the process of mining on these details to arrive at a near accurate time that is expected.

 Best Machine Learning Algorithm Books